Fanny (1961 film): Plot

-César (Charles Boyer) is a barkeeper in Marseille in the early 1920s.
-His 18-year-old son Marius (Horst Buchholz) works for him at his bar, but wants nothing more than to go to sea and leave his boring existence behind.
-The only thing holding him back is Fanny (Leslie Caron), an 18-year-old girl with whom he grew up.
+César is a barkeeper in Marseille in the early 1920s.
+His 18-year-old son Marius works for him at his bar, but is obsessed with going to sea and leaving his boring existence behind.
+The only thing holding him back is Fanny, an 18-year-old girl with whom he grew up.
 Fanny works selling fish with her mother down at the waterfront.
 Fanny has been in love with Marius her whole life.
 She flirts with him, but Marius always rejects her.

 Fanny invites Marius to a Sunday-night dance, but he rejects her once more.
 Unbeknownst to Fanny, Marius is planning to leave the next day.
-Encouraged by his friend, the “Admiral” (Raymond Bussieres), he has secretly signed on as a sailor on a round-the-world scientific expedition.
-Offended, Fanny leaves.
+Encouraged by his friend, the “Admiral”, he has secretly signed on as a sailor on a round-the-world scientific expedition.
+Offended by his rejection, Fanny leaves.

-Meanwhile, elderly merchant Panisse (Maurice Chevalier) asks to meet with Fanny's mother Honorine (Georgette Anys), who believes he wants to propose to her.
-To Honorine's surprise, Panisses wants to marry Fanny, even though he knows she loves someone else.
+Meanwhile, Panisse, an older merchant and a widower, asks to meet with Fanny's mother Honorine, who believes he wants to propose to her.
+To Honorine's surprise, Panisse wants to marry Fanny, even though he knows she loves someone else.
 Although disappointed, Honorine does not object: Panisse is worth 600,000 francs.

 Fanny tells Marius that she has rejected Panisse's proposal because she loves him and is willing to wait until he returns.
 Marius tells her he will be away for five years and to forget about him.
-They declare their love for each other and go to Fanny's house, where they are alone.
+They declare their love for each other and go to Fanny's house, where they sleep together.

 The following morning, Honorine discovers Fanny and Marius in bed together.
-She and César begin to plan their children's wedding, but Fanny urges Marius to leave.
+She and César begin to plan their children's wedding, but Fanny urges Marius to leave and follow his heart.
 She even lies to him, telling him that she would rather marry a rich man like Panisse than him.
 But, in truth, she is afraid that, eventually, he will grow to hate her for depriving him of this great opportunity.

 About two months after Marius goes off to sea, Fanny discovers that she is pregnant with his child.
-She tells Panisse, who is happy to marry her anyway, overjoyed by the possibility of a male heir to carry on his name.
+She tells Panisse, who is happy to marry her anyway, overjoyed by the possibility of an heir to carry on his name.
 They marry, and Fanny gives birth to a boy.
 César, knowing the baby's true father, collaborates with Panisse to give the baby the name Césario Marius Panisse.